In Matthew 24, the disciples asked 3 questions – but they were all talking about the same event as in Mark 13, there’s only one question:

 There are two possibilities here:

 - the Beloved city is the Church, the camp of the saints.
 This means that there is only one entity (Church) that is attacked in the last days of the planet.
-It’s because the old covenant ended on the cross and God has no special covenant with Israel.

 - the Beloved city is Jerusalem and the camp of the saints is the Church.
 With Israel back in their land in 1948, it is possible that the beloved city is Jerusalem.
 This does not mean that God is still honoring the old covenant.
 But that He has mercy on them and wants them to finally believe in Christ.
 It is possible that satan deceives the nations to attempt an attack on Jerusalem and also eliminate Christianity in the last days before the great judgment day of God.